Donate today using the PayPal and Venmo QR codes. Scan or click to link directly to your preferred payment site.

 Since its inception, the Center has been a leader in the delivery of outpatient rehabilitation services in East Texas.
 In the late sixties, with the construction of the Kane-Wylie Greenhouse Building, patients were able to incorporate gardening activities into their therapy programs.
 Then in 1981, under the leadership of Dr. Robert Echols, the first cardiac rehabilitation program in East Texas was begun.
 During the mid 1990’s the Center utilized a multi-disciplinary approach to the treatment of head injuries when the Closed Head Injury Program was developed.
 Also during this time, in conjunction with Windridge Equestrian Center, hippotherapy became available as a treatment option.

 While our services have changed over the years, today the center still leads the region as one of the most comprehensive rehabilitation clinics in East Texas.
-We are proud to offer physical therapy, occupational therapy, speech therapy, and hand therapy.
+We are proud to offer physical therapy, occupational therapy (pediatric & adult), speech therapy and hand therapy.